Teacher walkout at SC McPherson

 Police have not verified claims of actual or attempted attacks against teachers.

-Mr Rodgers said graffiti has been plastered around school walls and a number of students have skipped classes.
+Mr Rodgers said graffiti has been plastered on school walls and a number of students have skipped classes.
+Yesterday, the Democratic National Alliance released a statement calling for Education Minister Jeff Lloyd to intervene.

-The mother of the dead boy, Wilna Joseph, confirmed that students have claimed her son was denied medication.

 As news reports spread about the chaos at SC McPherson, Ms Joseph said she has had to suspend writing the obituary for her son to address the controversy.

-SC McPherson has more than 1000 students and more than 60 teachers.
+SC McPherson has about 1,300 students and more than 60 teachers.
 Teachers left classrooms Friday morning, assembling in the staff room where they vowed not to return until normalcy resumes.
-By happenstance, students and teachers will have a week to cool off: classes don’t resume until April 22nd because of the easter mid-term break next week.
+By coincidence, students and teachers will have a week to cool off: classes will not resume until April 22 because of the Easter mid-term break this week.

 Robert Valcom Sr, the dead boy’s father, said drama is the last thing he needs as he mourns his son.